Grandparents’ Rights Attorney in Toms River

 New Jersey courts focus primarily on the well-being of the child above

 all else, so it is essential that you enlist the help of a skilled Toms

 River grandparents’ rights attorney who can help you with this step

 and throughout the entire process.
-If you are a grandparent whose barred
+If you are a grandparent who has been

-from visitation with your grandchild, either by your own child or his
+barred from visitation with your grandchild, either by your own child

 However, the state of New Jersey grants certain rights to grandparents

 that allow for visitation and even